AntennaPod/antennapod.github.io/_i18n/en/contribute/promote.md

 * **Press**
 Know an interesting website, podcast or magazine that might cover AntennaPod?
 Then help us build a list media to reach out to with important messages.
 * **Social media**
-Happy to think of new hooks to talk about the project every, and draft consise & creative messages ever now & then?
-Help engage with a wider audience on Twitter.
+Happy to think of new hooks to talk about the project, and draft concise & creative messages every now & then?
+Help engage with a wider audience on Twitter & Mastodon.
 * **Blog**
 Interested in writing about new app features, the AntennaPod project or an open podcasting ecosystem in general?
 Help us maintain our blog.
 * **Graphics design**